 This Mod is proposing a more cost reflective charging structure based on the costs reflected in the Customer Charges.
 The charge would consist of three parts, reflecting the three main types of costs which are recovered through the customer charges.
 With the first two elements, Emergency costs and Services Replacement costs, the charges are set to be as cost reflective as possible given the evidence available.
-For the third element, Depreciation (mainly DLCA) costs, two options were initiallyare proposed for consideration by the Workgroup.
+For the third element, Depreciation (mainly DLCA) costs, two options were initially proposed for consideration by the Workgroup.
 After consideration by the DNs Option 2 was discounted (charging based on the square root of the SOQ) as no substantial evidence could be found to justify charging on this basis.
-Therefore Option 1 has now been chosen as the method for charging of the Depreciation Costs, and these are discussed more fully below.
+Therefore Option 1 has now been chosen as the method for charging of the Depreciation Costs.